 The museum was founded in 1884.
 It occupies the Palácio de Alvor-Pombal, a space that in itself is a work of art that was built during the late 17th century by Dom Francisco de Tavora, the first Earl of Alvor.
 A convent and chapel were later erected next to the main residence of the structure.
 Representing the architectural style of its era, the chapel is now a part of the museum.

 The museum is organized across three floors.
-There are the former chapel, decorative arts, furniture and European paintings in the ground floor.
+There is the former chapel, decorative arts, furniture, and European paintings on the ground floor.
 The first floor hosts the collections of precious stones, jewelry, ceramics, and Oriental handicrafts which are acquired by Portuguese seafarers.
 Portuguese Painting and Sculpture can be seen on the second floor.

 Dating back the late 15th century, and are attributed to Nuno Gonçalves who worked in King Afonso V’s court, “Saint Vincent Panels” can be considered as the most important pieces in the museum.

 Exhibits & Collections